ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   augmentations {{OTN-TOPO}}, with only one abstract TE node (i.e., AN1) moreover, only inter-domain and access abstract TE links (which represent the inter-domain physical links and the access physical links which can support ODU, or transparent client layers, both), as shown in {{fig-mpi1-otn-topo}} below.
+   augmentations {{OTN-TOPO}}, with only one abstract TE node (i.e., AN1) moreover, only inter-domain and access abstract TE links (which represent the inter-domain physical links and the access physical links that can support ODU, or transparent client layers, both), as shown in {{fig-mpi1-otn-topo}} below.

 ~~~~